yangyangyang127/Seg-NN/README.md

-# No Time to Train: Empowering Non-Parametric Networks for Few-shot 3D Scene Segmentation
+# No Time to Train 🚀: Empowering Non-Parametric Networks for Few-shot 3D Scene Segmentation

 This is an old and incomplete version.
 We will update the code soon ...

+## 💥 News

+- **[2024.04]** Seg-NN is awarded as 🔥 ***Highlight Paper*** 🔥 in CVPR 2024!
+- **[2024.02]** Seg-NN is accepted by CVPR 2024 🎉!
+- **[2023.12]** We release the [paper](https://arxiv.org/pdf/2404.04050.pdf) adapting [Point-NN & Point-PN](https://github.com/ZrrSkywalker/Point-NN) into 3D scene segmentation tasks.

 ## Introduction
 we propose an efficient **N**onparametric **N**etwork for Few-shot 3D **Seg**mentation, Seg-NN, and a further parametric variant, Seg-PN.
-Seg-NN introduces no learnable parameters and and requires no training.
+Seg-NN introduces no learnable parameters and requires no training.
 Specifically, Seg-NN extracts dense representations by trigonometric positional encodings and achieves comparable performance to some training-based methods.
 Building upon Seg-NN, Seg-PN only requires to train a lightweight query-support transferring module (QUEST), which enhances the interaction between the few-shot query and support data.

 ![framework](framework3d.png)